Jordan-Camilletti/Lab-Rat/README.md

 # Lab Rat
-A game where opening your inventory resets the entire level
+A game about a time-traveling lab rat where opening your inventory resets the entire level